MansJackson/todo-adv.client/README.md

 ## Installation
-clone this repo and run `npm install` you will also need the server to run parallel to this [link](https://github.com/MansJackson/todo-adv.server)
+* clone this repo and run `npm install`
+* you will also need the [server](https://github.com/MansJackson/todo-adv.server) to run parallel to this

 ## Usage
 Live version, [link](https://mj-todo-client.herokuapp.com/).